-The difficult terrain of Mageta Island meant that two-thirds of HIV-positive women on the island were unable to access vital pre and postnatal care.
+The difficult terrain of Mageta Island meant that two-thirds of HIV-positive women on the island were unlikely to access vital pre- and postnatal care.

 Pregnant women had to walk for several miles to the island’s health facility because there is little access to motorised transportation and the only emergency vehicle is a motorbike, which cannot meet the need effectively or safely.

-A modified Tuk-Tuk ambulance enabling vulnerable pregnant woman able to deliver their babies at Mageta‘s community health facility.
-The ambulance will be able to navigate the difficult terrain of the Island safely and will also be equipped to deal with on-the-road emergencies.
+- The modified Tuk-Tuk ambulance, which has enabled vulnerable pregnant woman to deliver their babies at Mageta‘s community health facility.
+The ambulance can navigate the difficult terrain of the Island safely and is also equipped to deal with on-the-road emergencies.

-Training for 30 Community Health Volunteers (CHV) in emergency obstetric care.
-Each CHV reaches around 100 households.
+Training for 30 community health volunteers (CHV) in emergency obstetric care.
+(Each CHV can reache around 100 households.)

 Education for households on the importance of dedicated maternity services.